Happiness is an Early Retirement

 Happiness is indeed a pursuit or a state of mind that we would all like for ourselves and the people around us.
 Many books have been written on the topic, and many blog posts, too.
 As a type of scientist, I like to see evidence based in science.

 My wife kindly shared a post with me that combined happiness, science, and action items to increase happiness.
 As I read the 10 Simple Things You Can Do Today That Will Make You Happier, Backed By Science, I realized how much simpler these things will be when I am retired.
 I encourage you to read the original article, and the referenced studies if you wish.
 Here, I will present the 10 items and discuss how an early retirement will make happiness more easily achievable for me.

-I firmly believe that fitness is a key component of a quality, long-lasting retirement, which I’ve written about before.
+I firmly believe that fitness is a key component of a quality, long-lasting retirement.
 The problem is, exercise is the first thing to be dismissed when life’s schedule gets crowded with other activities.